-We introduce a latent variable $Z_{i,t}\in \{0,1,2\}$ such that However, directly maximizing the likelihood in \eqref{eq:likelihood} is challenging, since it requires to marginalize over $Z_{i,t}$.
-Toward that end, we employ the expectation-maximization \citep[EM, ][]{dempster1977maximum,wu1983convergence,meng1997algorithm} algorithm for parameter estimation.
-The EM algorithm is a recursive algorithm which alternates between an E-step for computing conditional expectation and an M-step for maximizing the likelihood.
-It has been widely used in various statistical problems including missing data, mixture model and clustering \citep{little2019statistical}.
+We introduce a latent variable $Z_{i,t}\in \{0,1,2\}$ such that $Z_{i,t}=0$, if $O_{i,t}$ is generated by $p_0$, $Z_{i,t}=1$, if $O_{i,t}$ is generated by $p_{v}$, and $Z_{i,t}=2$ otherwise.
+Directly maximizing the likelihood in \eqref{eq:likelihood} is challenging, since it requires to marginalize over $Z_{i,t}$.
+We propose to use the EM \citep{dempster1977maximum} algorithm for parameter estimation.
+The EM algorithm recursively alternates between an E-step for computing conditional expectation and an M-step for maximizing the likelihood.
 We detail the two steps below.